CONDITIONS TREATEDAcupuncture for IBS & Functional Gut Complaints

 How acupuncture helps with IBS

 Functional gut disorders rarely have a single cause.
-In most cases, the digestive system is caught in a feedback loop involving gut motility, nervous system tone, stress, and inflammation — each influencing the others.
-Acupuncture works on several of these layers simultaneously.
+In most cases the digestive system is caught in a feedback loop involving gut motility, nervous system tone, stress load, and low-grade inflammation — each influencing the others.
+Acupuncture works across several of these layers simultaneously, which is part of why it suits this condition well when single-target interventions have not been sufficient.

 Sessions are adapted to the individual presentation.
-Constipation-predominant, diarrhea-predominant, and mixed-type IBS each involve different treatment priorities.
-Symptom timing, diet, stress load, and sleep quality all factor into how treatment is structured.
+Constipation-predominant, diarrhoea-predominant, and mixed-type IBS each involve different treatment priorities.
+Where Heat is present — reflected in urgency, burning, or inflammatory features — that is addressed differently from a Cold or deficiency pattern, which tends toward sluggish motility, bloating, and fatigue.
+Symptom timing, diet, stress load, and sleep quality all factor into how treatment is structured from the first session onward.

 IBS and related complaints

 Digestive symptoms rarely exist in isolation.
-Bloating and irregular stools often accompany hormonal fluctuations, anxiety, or disrupted sleep.
-Where this is the case, treatment addresses the broader pattern rather than the gut complaint alone.
-Conditions commonly treated alongside IBS include acid reflux, gastric discomfort, stress and burnout, and menstrual irregularity.
+Bloating and irregular stools frequently accompany hormonal fluctuations, anxiety, disrupted sleep, or chronic stress — and in many cases these connections are not coincidental but mechanistic.
+Treatment addresses the broader pattern rather than the gut complaint alone.
+Conditions commonly presenting alongside IBS include acid reflux and upper GI discomfort, stress and burnout, menstrual irregularity, and disrupted sleep.
+Where these overlap, they are treated as part of the same picture.

 Need more information or want to make an appointment?